Two Embarcadero Center Suite 1900, San Francisco, CA USA 94111

 U.S. Court of Appeals for the Ninth Circuit

 U.S. District Court for the Northern District of California

 U.S. District Court for the Southern District of California

 U.S. District Court for the Central District of California

 American Intellectual Property Law Association, Member

-San Francisco Intellectual Property Law Association, Member
+San Francisco Intellectual Property Law Association, Patent Chair

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.